cvetomir-todorov/CecoChat/docs/01-intro-01-main.md

 * Security
   - TLS used on communication level
   - Access tokens for authn and authz
-* Maintainability
+* Observability
-  - Operations
   - Distributed tracing
   - Log aggregation
-  - Development
+* Maintainability
-    - Sonarcloud quality gate
+  - Sonarcloud code quality gate
   - Open-source technologies

 ## More